-- Antibody testing for Zonulin, Occludin and Actomyosin which are proteins involved in regulating intestinal permeability.
+- Antibody testing for Zonulin, Occludin, and Actomyosin which are proteins involved in regulating intestinal permeability.
 Positive antibodies may suggest intestinal hyperpermeability.

 - Food antibody testing: Common reactive foods are wheat, milk, soy, & corn.
-Eating foods that you are sensitive to may cause leaky gut, and likewise, the presence of leaky gut may cause you to be sensitive to certain foods.
+Eating foods that you are sensitive to may cause a leaky gut, and likewise, the presence of a leaky gut may cause you to be sensitive to certain foods.

 - Lactulose/Mannitol Intestinal Permeability Challenge Test

-- Mannitol and Lactulose are sugars that are not metabolized by the human body, and should be excreted in the urine within 6 hours.
+- Mannitol and Lactulose are sugars that are not metabolized by the human body and should be excreted in the urine within 6 hours.